serenity-is/docs/tutorials/movies/listing_movies_in_person_dialog.md

 }
 ```

+> We are using ES5 (EcmaScript 5) property (get/set) features.
+It's pretty similar to C# properties.

-We hold the person ID in a private variable.
+We store the person ID in a private variable.
 When it changes, we also set a equality filter for PersonId field using SetEquality method (which will be sent to list service),
 and refresh to see changes.

+> Equality filter is the list request parameter that is also used by quick filter items.

 Overriding GetGridCanLoad method allows us to control when grid can call list service.
 If we didn't override it, while creating a new Person, grid would load all movie cast records, as there is not a PersonID yet (it is null).